How do you select the best male marijuana plant for breeding your own marijuana seeds? Here’s how:

 - Look for plants that handle watering and nutrients with the least amount of leaf problems or other nutrients-related issues compared to other plants in the same batch.

-- If you’re growing in deep water culture, aeroponics, NFT or some other hydroponics system that allows root examination, look for the plants with the fastest and healthiest root development.
+- If you’re growing in deep water culture, aeroponics, NFT or some other hydroponics system that allows easy root examination, look for the plants with the fastest and healthiest root development.
+You can also look at root development when you transplant to larger pots.

 - When you flip your plants into flowering, pay attention to which ones show sex first.
 The male marijuana plant that goes into early flowering the fastest has an advantage over others that take longer.